 With three-bedroom suites hosting up to eight, these vacation homes set the soundtrack for a great time in Nashville.
 Chill on the rooftop terrace and build your point-of-interest playlist.
 Music City Center and the Country Music Hall of Fame and Museum are only a five-minute drive away.
 From there, you can follow the soulful sounds coming from the Ascend Amphitheatre along the river or catch a performance at the Ryman Auditorium, the home of the Grand Ole Opry.

-Located outside of Nashville on more than 400 acres of farm land, this loft provides a restful retreat in shabby chic style.
-With one bedroom and one bathroom, the quaint unit is very private while offering stunning views of the green farm land.
-The bathroom has a walk-in shower, the bedroom has a king size bed, and there is a full kitchen and laundry room.
-Several stores and restaurants are just a short drive from the loft, and you can get to downtown Nashville in 30 minutes or less.
+On more than 400 acres (162ha) of farmland outside Nashville, this loft provides a restful retreat in shabby-chic style.
+With one bedroom and one bathroom, the quaint unit is private while offering views of the green farmland and features a walk-in shower, a king-size bed, a full kitchen and a laundry room.
+Several stores and restaurants are just a short drive from the loft, and you can get to Downtown Nashville in 30 minutes or less.

 On the third floor of the historic Cohen Building is the Cohen Loft.
-With more than 3,000 square feet, the loft provides guests access to the entire third floor, the building elevator and the street level lobby.
+With more than 3,000sqft (279sqm), the loft takes up the entire third floor, and you’ll have access to the building elevator and street-level lobby.
 There is one parking space in the garage next door.
-The loft can accommodate up to 12 guests, between the four spacious bedrooms and two-and-a-half bathrooms.
+The four-bedroom, two-and-a-half-bathroom loft can accommodate up to 12 guests.
 The windows are original to the building and should not be opened.
-During the months of October-March, fireplaces are turned on and can be used.